 A phased building construction plan will guide the school through 2027.
 An improved and enhanced infrastructure will result from the reallocation of existing space, renovation of selected facilities, and replacement of aging and substandard space—including the 1961 Engineering Building.
 These new facilities will provide exceptional classroom learning spaces, as well as instructional labs that support aggressive research programs and showcase current trends in engineering technologies.

-The Weeks Hall of Engineering, targeted for opening in fall 2018, is central to the establishment of a new 21st-century engineering complex on the Busch campus.
-This world-class facility will offer leading-edge classroom and laboratory spaces, as well as up-to-the-minute equipment and resources that promote learning, research, and technological innovation and discovery.
-It will house academic departments and programs and foster industry-school relations through the New Jersey Advanced Manufacturing Institute.
-By featuring the technologies of sustainable engineering in design and construction, it will serve as a vital living laboratory.
+The Richard Weeks Hall of Engineering, opened in fall 2018, is central to the establishment of a new 21st-century engineering complex on Busch campus.
+This world-class facility offers leading-edge classroom and laboratory spaces, as well as up-to-the-minute equipment and resources that promote learning, research, and technological innovation and discovery.
+It houses academic departments and programs and foster industry-school relations through the New Jersey Advanced Manufacturing Institute.
+By featuring the technologies of sustainable engineering in design and construction, it serves as a vital living laboratory.